-\Subject to change.
+Subject to change.
 Fees for each enrollment period is published in class schedules.
-These fees apply whenever applicable, except: (1) courses in which complimentary instructional services or equivalent program costs are provided by appropriate persons, agencies or organizations; or (2) when specifically waived by the Board of Trustees. \ Registration and tuition fees include the one-dollar student services and activities fee, except Recreation & Leisure courses. \\\This fee will be assessed for students with high school diplomas who enroll in Adult General Education, Vocational Preparatory Courses, but enrollees without a high school diploma or equivalent are exempt.
+These fees apply whenever applicable, except: (1) courses in which complimentary instructional services or equivalent program costs are provided by appropriate persons, agencies or organizations; or (2) when specifically waived by the Board of Trustees.

-\\\\Laboratory and special tuition fees are to cover unique costs related to any given course.
-The fee amount is determined courseby-course based on costs for each.
+- Registration end tuition fees include the one-dollar student sarvices and activities fee, except Recreation & Leisure courses. - This fee will be assessed for students with high school diplomas who enroll in Adult General Education, Vocational Preparatory Courses, but enrollees without a high school diploma or equivalent are exampt. - Laboratory and special tuillon fees are to cover unique costs related to any given course.
+The fee amount is determined course-by-coursa based on costs for each.
 A schedule of fees is on file in the Business Office and will be available during registration for each semester.